<Ojibwe Lifeway: Fishing (“niibin”- summer)

 Temperature

-This map shows the change in average annual summer temperatures will increase +4-5 °F by mid-century.
-Overall, Wisconsin is projected to warm by 2-8°F over that period.
-What is the potential impact of these changes on cold and coolwater fish species?
+This map shows that average annual summer temperatures are projected to increase +4 °F by mid-century.
+What is the potential impact of these changes on cold and cool water fish species?

-CLUE: Increases in temperature mean more than just warmer weather.
+Increases in temperature mean more than just warmer weather.
 As air temperature rises, so does the water temperature of water in rivers, lakes, and streams.
-Cold and coolwater fish species are sensitive to water temperatures.
-Climate models showing a +5ºF increase in summer temperature would mean that up to 95% of suitable coldwater brook trout habitat would be lost.
+Cold and cool water fish species are sensitive to water temperatures.
+Climate models showing a +5ºF increase in annual and summer temperature would mean that up to 95% of suitable cold water brook trout habitat would be lost.

 Rising temperatures also signals an increase in the potential for fish diseases.
 Warmer water temperatures provide conditions favorable for toxic algae blooms.